Sebbestune/AcademicTheory/README.md

-# theory_and_writing
+# Academic Theory
 Here you will find some of my more theoretic works and writings.
 For example works in:
 - Mathematics
 - Programming theory
+- Computer science
 - Ethics
-- and probably a lot more in the near future!